Winchester Medical College: John Brown Jr. travels to Martinsville to identify the remains

 The Brown family knew that two sons had died in Harpers Ferry: Watson and Oliver; Owen also participated but escaped.
 They knew also that one body had been taken to the Winchester Medical College, but they did not know which.
 No one else knew either.
 It was called a mystery that would never be solved.

 John Jr., with photos of both Watson and Oliver, traveled to Martinsville to inspect the remains—he was the guest of the Governor of Indiana for dinner.
 At John's request, Indiana State Geologist John Collett, whom John Jr. knew from their common interest in phrenology, also traveled to Martinsville to see the body.
 From the pictures and the bullet hole, they both concluded the body was Watson and not Oliver.

 Watson Brown's burial

 Watson's body was taken on the train by John Jr. to Put-in-Bay, and their mother then took it to her former home, today the John Brown Farm State Historic Site, near Lake Placid, New York.
-He was buried next to his father in October of 1882, 23 years after his death.
+He was buried next to his father in October 1882, 23 years after his death.